Feeds:

 Paris: The City of Lights.

 The Eiffel Tower, Champs-Élysées, Arc de Triomphe, Notre Dame de Paris, Montmartre, Foie gras, French wine and the pièce de résistance, French pastries.
 I loved this city from the moment I arrived.
-Parisians are so sophisticated, elegant, romantic, chic, and very COOL.
+Parisians are so sophisticated, elegant, romantic, chic, and super COOL.
 I wanted to be cool just like them so I decided to become French.

-Introduction: Fake it ‘Till you Make It
+Introduction: Fake it ’till you make it.

 5 Easy Steps to “Frenchdom”

-Step #1: Shut up about it
+Step #1: Shut up about it.

 Step #2: Enchante`